-The Institute for Social Research and Evaluation (ISRE) is a research institute located at the University of Northern British Columbia but operating in partnership with a number of local government and non-government agencies including the City of Prince George, Northern Interior Regional Health Board, and Prince George United Way.
-ISRE undertakes broad-based public opinion polling (with in-person or telephone interviews or mailout surveys), special targeted surveys (e.g., related to health, employment, crime, family issues, etc.), focus groups, and the evaluation of public and private programs.
+The Institute for Social Research and Evaluation (ISRE) is a research institute located at the University of Northern British Columbia but operating in partnership with a number of local government and non-government agencies including the City of Prince George and the Northern Interior Regional Health Board.
+ISRE undertakes broadbased public opinion polling (with in-person or telephone interviews or mailout surveys), special targeted surveys (e.g., related to health, employment, crime, family issues, etc.), focus groups, and the evaluation of public and private programs.